fisodd/www-fisodd-com/content/post/right-place.rst

-was the RISC-vs-CISC design argument, and HP's PA-RISC proved to be every bit as interesting as I had hoped, especially the out-of-order execution capabilities which echoed a few of the DataFlow architecture ideas my advisor had been championing.
+was the RISC-vs-CISC design argument, and HP's PA-RISC proved to be every bit as interesting as I had hoped, especially the out-of-order execution capabilities which echoed a few of the DataFlow architecture ideas my thesis advisor had been championing.

 But soon I found myself involved in the arena of competitive performance